naganandy/G-MPNN-R/README.md

   - `--data` denotes the dataset to use
   - `--log` indicates whether to log results (and dump checkpoints)
-  - `--agg` denotes the type of aggregation for G-MPNN (max / mean / sum)
+  - `--agg` denotes the type of aggregation for GMPNN (max / mean / sum)
   - `--split` is the split number to use for MPNNR